izha135/Mazes/README.md

 ### To-Do List

 1) Make Kruskal's algorithm not have the double for loop (store more info in the index)
-2) Making the display look good
+2) Making the display look better
-3) Include ND stuff???
-4) Implement multithreading algorithms